 We used string party lights for the wall art.
 The lights do not get very hot.
 We could touch them even after 15 minutes of being turned on.
 They also aren’t very bright so it provides a nice ambiance.
 The individual light sockets were glued into the back of the board using hot glue.

 To hang the arrow, my husband added metal hooks that hang from the screws in the wall.
 There is one on the tip of the arrow and another on the tail.

 I think it turned out pretty fantastic!
 One blank wall with wall art down!
 I think this might be my favorite project ever!

 Hope you enjoyed this project!

-If you liked this project, here are a few more wall projects:
+If you liked this project, here is more of the room: